- Roomy, versatile interior

-A tall-riding hatchback with optional all-wheel drive and seats for as many as five passengers, the Trax gets a refresh in 2017, with newly updated styling, a tweaked interior, and new safety technology.
+A tall-riding hatchback with seats for as many as five passenger and with available all-wheel drive, the Trax gets a refresh in 2017, with newly updated styling, a tweaked interior, and new safety technology.

-The Trax shares only its front doors with the Encore, and its styling is far less expressive.
-Chevy's designers have chosen to play it safe, but we think the slightly squarer lines of the Trax work better than the Buick's swoops and flourishes.
-For 2017, the front fascia, grille, and headlights take on the look of recent vehicles, such as the Cruze, Volt, and Malibu.
+For 2017, the front fascia, grille, and headlamps take on the look of recent vehicles, such as the Cruze, Volt, and Malibu.
 The rear fascia is new, too, and LED signature lighting and taillights are available on higher-end models.
-However, the base model still has budget-grade black door-mirror pedestals, and it lacks roof rails and some chrome trim.
+However, the base model still has budget-grade black door-mirror pedestals and it lacks roof rails and some chrome trim.

 Performance and utility

-All U.S. Trax models come powered by a 1.4-liter turbocharged inline-4 making 138 horsepower and 148 pound-feet of torque—with peak torque from just 1,850 rpm on up.
-It’s paired to a 6-speed automatic transmission with a wide range of gear ratios, allowing relatively quick takeoffs but a deep overdrive sixth gear for relaxed, fuel-efficient highway cruising.
+Though the Trax is redesigned for 2017, it remains mechanically unchanged.
+U.S. models continue to be powered by a 138 horsepower, 1.4-liter turbocharged inline-4 paired to a six-speed automatic transmission.
+That gearbox features wide gear ratios allowing for relatively swift acceleration from a stop, but a deep overdrive sixth gear for fuel-efficient freeway cruising.
 Unfortunately, the little four struggles to get up to highway speeds and requires plenty of space when passing.